 As I mentioned, my skin is sensitive and breakout-prone.
 This is especially true for me when I'm working out consistently or when my period is set to appear.
 (Thanks, but no thanks, hormones.)
 Breakouts on my brown skin mean hyperpigmentation and a prolonged process of getting rid of the scars, which can take up to a year (or sometimes longer).

 Since my sensitive skin is prone to irritation-induced breakouts, I have to be careful about what I use on my skin to prevent more scarring.
 For this reason, I tend to stick to body butters that are made with natural ingredients like shea butter, mango butter, and coconut oil.
-These oil-based ingredients can be a bit heavy, even though the natural ingredients are known for helping with discoloration on dark skin tones.
+These oil-based ingredients can be a bit heavy, even though the natural ingredients are often used for helping with discoloration on dark skin tones.

 Ingredients: Exfoliating and moisturizing